 Sunderland AFC are fully committed to making match days a great experience for all their supporters and the Club recognizes that being able to meet and chat informally with the great players of previous years is one way to achieve this.
 To make it possible the Club have established the ‘Legends Table’ which is hosted by Jim Montgomery who invites a different Celebrity Guest to join him for each home game.

-The Club are keen to give as many supporters as possible the opportunity to share in this unique experience and are pleased to let supporters know that for daytime matches the Celebrity Guest will visit the Black Cats Bar approximately 90 minutes before kick-off to meet the fans, sign autographs, pose for photographs and answer any questions that might be put to him.
+The Club are keen to give as many supporters as possible the opportunity to share in this unique experience and are pleased to let supporters know that the Celebrity Guest will visit the Quinn's Sports Bar both before and after the game to meet the fans, sign autographs, pose for photographs and answer any questions that might be put to him.

-Upcoming guests for the 'Legends Table':-
+Upcoming guests for the 'Legends Table'

 One of the stalwarts of women’s football on Wearside, Keira Ramshaw has spent her entire top-class career with her home town club.
 Her first appearance came on 18th April 2010 when she came off the bench in a 4-0 defeat to Everton before making her first start for the club away to Watford in the second game of the following season.
 Thereafter, Keira was almost an ever-present in a Sunderland side that swept all before them to be crowned as champions of FA Women’s Premier League National Division and in the two seasons that followed she netted double figures as they repeated the feat to complete a remarkable treble.

 International recognition quickly followed when Keira, along with team-mate Beth Mead, was called up to the England Women’s Under-19 squad for the 2012 UEFA Women’s Under-19 Championship and she played in two 2nd round qualifiers as well as all three Group Stage games at the finals in Turkey.